Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 We do not believe that puppies or dogs are best served by being kennel raised.
 By placing them in a home environment that will be their forever home from the time they are puppies we are doing our best to ensure their happiness and best start in life.
 We are not a kennel and rely on loving guardian homes to continue to provide amazing dogs to amazing families.

-Guardian Families must understand and be able to afford the routine maintenance and care of an Australian Labradoodle which includes grooming, vaccines and heartworm.
+Guardian Families must understand and be able to afford the routine maintenance and care of an Australian Labradoodle which includes good nutritional food and daily vitamins, monthly grooming, pet insurance, regulars vet checkups and yearly bloodwork, teeth cleaning and heartworm prevention.

 We benefit as a breeder because we do not need to have kennels and all our dogs are raised in loving homes with lots of attention and affection.
-It allows us to not have to care for more dogs than we are comfortable with or can manage easily in our own home.
-Mostly, we know each dog has a forever home from the time they are young.
+It allows us to not have to care for more dogs than we can manage easily in our own home.
+Mostly, we know each dog has a forever home from the time they are young till the time they pass the rainbow bridge.

 There are always a lot of questions that people have about the guardian program.
-The collection of questions and answers below are our best attempt to address all questions right up front so someone does not feel like they weren't aware of how this program works.
-Hopefully the information doesn't overwhelm you.
+The collection of questions and answers below is our best attempt to address all questions right up front.
 It really is a very simple program even though it may seem like it has a lot of details.
-The main thing to remember is, if we as a people truly reject the idea of puppy mills, to my knowledge there is no better way than this guardian program to breed dogs in a humane, loving environment.
-People will find a way to get a dog for their family, and most people unknowingly choose puppy mills because it is the cheapest way to get dogs to the public.
+The main thing to remember is, if we as a people truly reject the idea of puppy mills and back yard breeders (who are responsible for most dogs abandoned in shelters), there is no better way than a guardian program to breed dogs in a humane, loving environment.
+Our puppy contracts do not allow our puppies/dogs to end up in a shelter EVER.
 We value our dogs as family members, and we hope that you can see how this program benefits families and our four-legged friends!

 What guidelines do I have to follow when raising the puppy or dog?